spineo/local-yum-mariadb/README.md

 ```

 Assuming no access issues, the yum listing command above should produce the same output as the local run.

+## Install the MariaDB Server/Client on the Local VM

 ## References: